Drinking While Using Vivitrol

 • Naltrexone is contraindicated for use in people with hepatitis or liver failure, and people with either of these conditions (potentially in association with chronic alcohol use) may be at increased risk for serious liver complications if they use Vivitrol.

-When managing recovery from alcohol use disorder, there are few medications that are safer than naltrexone (Vivitrol), except, possibly, acamprosate (Campral).
+When managing recovery from alcohol use disorder, there are few medications that are safer than naltrexone (Vivitrol), except, possibly, acamprosate (Campral).6

-• It must be taken three times per day while Vivitrol is a once-a-month shot.
+• Campral must be taken 3 times per day while Vivitrol is a once-a-month shot.

-• It minimizes the imbalance of neurotransmitters, which improves mood but may not stop cravings.
+• Campral minimizes the imbalance of neurotransmitters, which improves mood but may not stop cravings.

 Benefits of Campral compared to Vivitrol include:

-• The person in recovery must be sober for seven days before they can take Vivitrol while Campral only requires five days of sobriety.
+• The person in recovery must be sober for 7 days before they can take Vivitrol while Campral only requires 5 days of sobriety.

-Ultimately, finding the best medication to reduce cravings and improve recovery outcomes after alcohol abuse involves a conversation between the individual and their doctor.
-However, Vivitrol is a very safe medication for most people.
+Ultimately, finding the best medication to reduce cravings and improve recovery outcomes after alcohol misuse involves a conversation between the individual and their doctor.
+However, Vivitrol is known as a very safe medication for most people.

 Is Vivitrol Addictive?

 No, Vivitrol is not addictive.
-It is an opioid antagonist, so it binds to opioid receptors in the brain without creating any effects like relaxation or intoxication.
+It is an opioid antagonist, so it binds to opioid receptors in the brain without creating any rewarding euphoria or other potentially-desirable psychoactive effects.
+Unlike opioid agonist medications, the drug is not a controlled substance, though it does require a prescription from a physician.1

 You aren't alone.
 You deserve to get help.